 Horse Racing in Indiana is big business.
 It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

 There are two major horse racing tracks in Indiana.
 The first being Harrah’s Hoosier Park, located in Anderson, and the other is the Indiana Grand (previously known as Indiana Downs), located just outside Indianapolis in Shelbyville.
-Each of these tracks is relatively new to the horse racing industry.
+Each of these horse racing venues is relatively new to the racing industry.
 Still, they have developed into state-of-the-art facilities, which are well supported by horsemen and Indiana horse racing enthusiasts.